 “current” means current on the day not later than which the relevant licence fee is payable under subregulation (1a).

-(1a) The licence fees specified in items 4 or 5 of Schedule 3, with any additional amount required under subregulation (1aa), are payable not later than 1 January in each year in respect of each licence in force.
+(1a) The licence fees specified in items 4 and5 of Schedule 3, with any additional amount required under subregulation (1aa), are payable not later than 1 January in each year in respect of each licence in force.

 (1b) A licensee who has not paid a licence fee payable under subregulation (1a) by 8 January in any year shall, in addition to the licence fee, pay to the Director a penalty of an amount equal to the fee.